Profile: Toronto Mayor Rob Ford

 - May / June: Mayor denies such footage exists, but multiple Ford staffers resign

-- August: He seems intoxicated in an official appearance at a street festival.
-Later, he tells media he has smoked "a lot of marijuana"
+- August: He seems intoxicated in an official appearance at a street festival

 - 5 Nov: "I have smoked crack cocaine," the mayor admits, saying he did so "in a drunken stupor"

-- 7 Nov: A second video surfaces showing a foul-mouthed Ford threatening to kill an unspecified person
+- 7 Nov: A second video surfaces showing a foul-mouthed Ford threatening to kill someone

-- 17 Dec: Ford apologises again, this time for implying, falsely, a Canadian journalist was a paedophile
+- 17 Dec: Ford apologises for implying, falsely, a journalist was a paedophile

 - April 2014: Starts re-election campaign